KindsBerg/MSc_Project/README.md

 The offline pipeline is complete and produces a deployable artefact.
 No data from the physical device has entered it yet — all figures above are WESAD-to-WESAD.

-Two constants that were provisional pending hardware are now resolved from bench measurement, not guesses:
+Two constants that were provisional pending hardware are resolved from bench measurement, not guesses:

 - `WIN_SHORT_HR_S = 40.0`, `WIN_SHORT_IMU_S = 15.0` (was one constant, `WIN_SHORT_S`) —
   split because the SEN0344's measured HR update cadence (0.25 Hz, see Hardware notes)